thebkv/bkv/esther07.md

 The king rises from the banquet in anger and goes into the palace garden.

-Haman stays behind.
+Haman remains behind because he sees:

+> “that there was evil determined against him by the king.”

-Knowing that the king has turned against him, he pleads with Esther for his life.
+He pleads with Esther for his life.

 When the king returns, Haman has fallen upon the couch where Esther is sitting.

-The king interprets the scene as an assault:
+The king interprets what he sees as an attempt against the queen:

 > “Will he force the queen also before me in the house?”